 \section{Introduction}

-Construction of a finite consistent quantum theory of gravity \cite{Ashtekar1974,Carlip2001} is one of the most outstanding problems in theoretical physics which turned theorists towards the string theory.
-Because the spin-two massless particle, corresponding to graviton is included in the spectrum of a free closed string, closed string field theory may be the right candidate for a unifying framework for the finite quantum theory of gravity.
-However, despite decades of efforts, construction of a consistent closed string field theory has never been accomplished.
+The development of a finite consistent quantum theory of gravity \cite{Ashtekar1974,Carlip2001} is one of the most outstanding problems in theoretical physics; for this, many theorists have suggested the string theory.
+Because the spin-two massless particle, corresponding to the graviton, is included in the spectrum of a free closed string, closed string field theory may be a candidate for a unifying framework for the finite quantum theory of gravity.
+However, despite decades of efforts, development of a consistent closed string field theory has not been accomplished.

-In a recent work \cite{TLeeEPJ2018}, we evaluated the three-closed string scattering amplitude by choosing the proper-time gauge \cite{TLeeann1988,TLeePLB2017} for the string path integral \cite{Polyakov1981} which depicts the three-closed string scattering.
-In the proper-time gauge, the string path integral can be written as integrals over the proper-times in a way similar to the Schwinger's proper time representation of Feynman integrals of quantum field theory.
-For this reason, it becomes feasible in the proper-time gauge to identify the field theoretical expressions of the string path integrals which depict multiple string scatterings.
-If we evaluate the string path integral on a cylindrical surface by choosing the proper-time gauge, we may get the free field action of closed string \cite{TLeeann1988}.
-The Fock space representation of three-closed string vertex may be obtained by recasting the string path integral on the string worldsheet called the pants diagram into the corresponding field theoretical expression \cite{TLeeEPJ2018}.
-The three-closed string scattering amplitude is found to be factorized entirely into those of the three-open string scattering amplitudes.
-It implies that the KLT \cite{Kawai1986} relations of the first quantized string theory may be extended to the second quantized string theory.
+In a recent work \cite{TLeeEPJ2018}, we evaluated the three-closed string scattering amplitude by choosing the proper-time gauge \cite{TLeeann1988,TLeePLB2017,TLeeJKPS2017,Lee2017d,TLee2017cov} for the Polyakov string path integral \cite{Polyakov1981} that depicts the three-closed string scattering.
+In the proper-time gauge, the string path integral can be written as integrals over the proper-times in a way similar to the Schwinger's proper time representation \cite{Schwinger1951} of Feynman integrals of quantum field theory.
+Hence, it is feasible to use the proper-time gauge to identify the field theoretical expressions of the string path integrals that depict multiple string scatterings.
+If we evaluate the string path integral on a cylindrical surface by choosing the proper-time gauge, we may obtain the free field action of closed string \cite{TLeeann1988}.
+The Fock space representation of the three-closed string vertex may be obtained by recasting the string path integral on the string worldsheet, called the pants diagram, into the corresponding field theoretical expression \cite{TLeeEPJ2018}.
+The three-closed string scattering amplitude was found to be factorized entirely into those of the three-open string scattering amplitudes.
+This implies that the Kawai-Lewellen-Tye (KLT) \cite{Kawai1986} relations of the first quantized string theory may be extended to the second quantized string theory.